 The Brunswick Hotel and Tavern is adjacent to the Bowdoin College campus and steps from the heart of downtown Brunswick giving our guests easy access to a variety of events, activities and attractions right outside the hotel doors.
 Portland, Maine’s largest city, is approximately thirty minutes from the property offering additional museums, water adventures and dining.
 And Freeport is only fifteen minutes away featuring LL Bean’s flagship store as well as numerous outlet and shopping opportunities.

 Named one of the Top 20 “Best Small Towns in America” by Smithsonian magazine in 2012 because of our high concentration of arts and culture, museums and historical sites per capita, the activities are limitless.

 Via the Amtrak Downeaster or the Maine Eastern Railroad, the newly developed Brunswick Station connects visitors from both South and North to Maine’s Midcoast region.
-Located on Station Avenue adjacent to Bowdoin College and right across the street from the Brunswick Hotel and Tavern, this exciting station features the Brunswick Visitors Center, restaurants and pubs, financial institutions, a walk-in clinic, and Bowdoin’s College Store.
+Located on Station Avenue adjacent to Bowdoin College and right across the street from the Brunswick Hotel and Tavern, this exciting station features the Brunswick Visitors Center, restaurants and pubs, financial institutions and a walk-in clinic.